 08 of 10

 Remember that an answer could be made up of more than one word.
 Multiple word answers are now common in crossword puzzles and gone are the days when they were noted in the clue.
 Many puzzles contain common phrases or well-known titles of books, songs or movies.
 Even short answers can contain more than one word, such as "Mount" = GO UP.
-The first time I saw this entry I was asking myself, "What is goup?
+You might be scratching your head wondering, "What is goup?
 Never heard of it."Continue to 9 of 10 below.

 09 of 10

 Stumped?
 Put the puzzle away and come back to it later.
-I can't count the number of times I've been stuck on a puzzle and no matter how long I wrestle with it, I make no headway.
-Putting it aside and returning hours or days later something invariably jumps off the page and I have an 'Aha!" moment.
+Putting it aside and returning hours or days later something invariably jumps off the page and you will have an "Aha!" moment.
 Often, getting that one answer can lead to a complete solution.

 10 of 10